Rotations & Electives

 Upper-year residents rotate through many of the duPont pediatric surgery clinics, with pediatric surgery and surgical subspecialty attending physicians.
 We’ll encourage your exposure to routine operating room cases, as well as participation in all outpatient general surgery, urology, otolaryngology, orthopedics and ophthalmology clinics.
 You’ll benefit from frequent interaction with general pediatric surgeons and surgical subspecialists in our Emergency Department and all inpatient rotations.

-Before its major expansion in the 1980s, the duPont Hospital for Children primarily served children with orthopedic and chronic conditions.
+Before its major expansion in the 1980s, the Nemours Children’s Hospital, Delaware primarily served children with orthopedic and chronic conditions.
 Although the scope of the Hospital has broadened widely, it still maintains its excellence in long-term rehabilitative care.
 Here, the rehabilitation unit cares for children and adolescents with brain and spinal cord injuries, acquired central nervous system disorders, cerebral palsy, spina bifida, prosthetic limbs, postencephalopathies and other rehabilitation needs.
 You’ll be exposed to our interdisciplinary team management approach — in which physicians, nurses, and psychologists work together with speech, physical, occupational and child life therapists.

 The Applied Science and Engineering Laboratories, one of the research departments at the hospital, is at the forefront of research in rehabilitation robotics, speech synthesis and other adaptive technologies.
 This allows a unique on-site interconnection between engineer, clinician and patient.